Pumpkin Chocolate Chip Cookies

 - 2 cups semisweet chocolate chips

-- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or silicone mat.
+- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or a silicone mat.

 - Add in the flour mixture and mix until just combined.
 Stir in chocolate chips.